 Many people find this type of Betta fish to be the least attractive in terms of color.
 They usually have a pale pink pastel colored body with translucent fins.
 The fins may show hints of blue or green.
 These Betta fish also have black eyes.
 Some of the scales on the body may also show some hints of blue or green color, but not for the most part.

 Another Betta fish which is not renowned for its beautiful color is the opaque variety.
 These actually have a gene problem which causes them to be of a misty white color, sometimes very pale pink, and they have hazy eyes.
 Interestingly enough, the genes which cause this color may also cause other health problems in terms of the internal organs.
-These are very rare and hard to find.
+Are white betta fish rare? yes, these are very rare and hard to find.

 Yellow & Pineapple